SamuelEarl/samuelearl/src/routes/blog/web-development/working-with-dates-in-javascript/+page.svelte.md

 date.setUTCHours(23, 59, 59, 999);
 ```

-Keep in mind that the `setUTCHours()` method will return a timestamp in milliseconds, but `date` will still be a Date object with UTC time and in ISO format.
+Keep in mind that the `setUTCHours()` method will return a timestamp in milliseconds, but `date` will still be a Date object.
 So if you use this in a function and you want to return the milliseconds that represent the Date object, then you would do this:

 ```
 return startDate.setUTCHours(0, 0, 0, 0);